arsalan0c/kanren/README.md

 ```OCaml
 let rec fives x = disj ((===) x (Atom (Int 5))) (fun sc -> Immature (fun () -> fives x sc))
 ```
-To preventation invocation of the recursive goal leading to stack overflow, an immature stream is used to introduce delay.
+The recursive goal is wrapped in a nullary function and designated as an *immature* stream.
+The new goal is then formed as a unary function which takes in a state and returns the stream.
+Despite OCaml being call-by-value, this ensures the recursive goal is not evaluated when passed as an argument to `disj` (which would lead to stack overflow).

-Obtaining three states, each with three 5's, from the infinite stream of 5's:
+Here's an example obtaining three states, each with three 5's, from the infinite stream of 5's:

 ```OCaml
 let three_fives =